ping13/wie-hoch-dachtraufe/README.md

 ```

 2. Select an area on the map (must be less than 100,000 m²)
-3. Click "Calculate" to analyze the building heights
+3. Click "Calculate" to analyze the roof heights
 4. View the 3D model and height distribution
-5. Download the KML file for Google Earth visualization
+5. Download the KML file for and drag it onto https://map.geo.admin.ch/ to
+   click on roof components and get the individual roof heights

 ## Data Sources